cawoodm/powowshell/README.md

 The point of all this fuss is that if we can neatly define and delineate components and pipelines we can build a super-simple and super-sexy IDE which allows building and testing of pipelines with ease and maximum coolness.

-Check out an early prototype of the IDE here:
+Check out a prototype of the IDE here:

 https://cawoodm.github.io/powowshell/ide/

 ![ide](./docs/ide.png)

 This demo is basically just look and feel.
-There is no loading, running and saving of pipelines.
+There is no loading, running and saving of pipelines because PowerShell does not run in the browser.
+However, the IDE is available as an Electron app which allows you to load, save and run pipelines.

 ### Pipelines